Phoronid: Reproduction and lifecycle

-Only Phoronis ovalis naturally builds colonies by budding or by splitting into top and bottom sections which then grow into full bodies.
+Only the smallest species of horseshoe worms, Phoronis ovalis, naturally builds colonies by budding or by splitting into top and bottom sections which then grow into full bodies.
 In experiments, other species have split successfully, but only when both parts have enough gonadal (reproductive) tissue.
 All phoronids breed sexually from spring to autumn.
 Some species are hermaphroditic (have both male and female reproductive organs) but cross-fertilize (fertilize the eggs of other members), while others are dioecious (have separate sexes).
 The gametes (sperms and ova) are produced in the swollen gonads, around the stomach.
 The gametes swim through the metacoelom to the metanephridia.
 Sperm exit by the nephridiopores and some are captured by the lophophores of individuals of the same species.
 Species that lay small fertilized eggs release them into the water as plankton, while species with larger eggs brood them either in the body's tube or stuck in the center of the lophophore by adhesive.
 The brooded eggs are released to feed on plankton when they develop into larvae.

 Development of the eggs is a mixture of deuterostome and protostome characteristics.
 Early divisions of the egg are holoblastic (the cells divide completely) and radial (they gradually form a stack of circles).
 The process is regulative (the fate of each cell depends on interaction with other cells, not on a rigid program in each cell), and experiments that divided early embryos produced complete larvae.
 Mesoderm is formed from mesenchyme originating from the archenteron.

 The coelom is formed by schizocoely, and the blastopore (a dent in the embryo) becomes the mouth.

-The slug-like larva of Phoronis ovalis swims for about 4 days, creeps on the seabed for 3 to 4 days, then bores into a carbonate floor.
+The slug-like larva of Phoronis ovalis, the only known species with a lecithotrophic (non-feeding) larvae, lack tentacles and swims for about 4 days, creeps on the seabed for 3 to 4 days, then bores into a carbonate floor.
 Nothing is known about three species.
 The remaining species develop free-swimming actinotroch larvae, which feed on plankton.
 The actinotroch is an upright cylinder with the anus at the bottom and fringed with cilia.
 At the top is a lobe or hood, under which are: a ganglion, connected to a patch of cilia outside the apex of the hood; a pair of protonephridia (smaller and simpler than the metanephridia in the adult); the mouth; and feeding tentacles that encircle the mouth.
-After swimming for about 20 days, the actinotroch settles on the seabed and undergoes a catastrophic metamorphosis (radical change) in 30 minutes: the hood and larval tentacles are absorbed and the adult lophophore is created around the mouth, and both now point upward; the gut develops a U-bend so that the anus is just under and outside the lophophore.
+After swimming for about 20 days, the actinotroch settles on the seabed and undergoes a catastrophic metamorphosis (radical change) in 30 minutes: the hood and larval tentacles are absorbed and the juvenile body forms from the larva's metasomal sack.

+The adult lophophore is created around the mouth, and by growing a ventral side that is extremely long compared to the dorsal side, the gut develops a U-bend so that the anus is just under and outside the lophophore.
 Finally the adult phoronid builds a tube.

 Phoronids live for about one year.